Tuesday, April 25, 2017

 The Spirit had been a co-conspirator with the Son from His conception to the first battle with Satan in the desert to strengthening him during the Agony to their triumphal harrowing of hell the next day.
 Now He was sent as a fire from Heaven to the apostolic brotherhood and the people of the upper room.
 The apostles departed from their hidden conclave to open preaching in the streets of Jerusalem.
 The Holy Spirit infused them with that necessary virtue that invigorates the masculine group-fortitude.
 Peter as the head of the Twelve spoke to the "Men of Judea" gathering for one of the pilgrimage feasts that drew the Jews each year into a Jerusalem centered formation.
 There the Spirit through the Men of Galilee won back in the sacred city the 3000 souls slain 1500 years before in the desert.

 When men obey the will of the Father and accept that His will be done on earth as it is in heaven --then men are restored in that love of neighbor which finds expression in the protective brotherhoods of the church and nations.
 Filial piety begets fraternities of love.
 It will take a fraternity of men to complete the fighting task of Christ in the expulsion of Satan from his dominions.
 Men who fished with nets seemed to understand the communal nature of battling forces more powerful than any single man alone.
 This was to be the original fighting mission of Adam and his sons before Adam’s betrayal and Cain’s murder destroyed the first patriarchal fraternity.
 The Enemy would always be on the lookout for the personalities who could defeat him -- the feminine Virgin Mother and the masculine brotherhoods of faithful sons.
 The Devil knows in God’s Providence that after the fiat of a virgin mother, the patriarchy of God would be realized through the shared filial piety of men.
 Filial piety, sacral brotherhood and the virgin-mother were the ordained forms of love from the beginning that would cast him and his legions from the land of the Living.
+This is why ultimately the targets of the Protestant revolt were those foundational expressions of the Christian Form: the Mass, the Monasteries, and Mary.

 Who murmurs against the rule of the Father?
 Who mocks the filial piety which perfects adult sons?
 Who would disassemble the male brotherhoods that protect our life as nations and the Apostolic priesthood which has authority over demons?
 It is he who was a Liar and a Murderer from the beginning.
 It is he who threatened the Queen Mother at the birth of her son in Bethlehem and again in the Book of Revelation.
 It is he who would replace motherhood with abortion and betray brotherhood with kisses.
 The Muslims practice an instructive tradition in Mecca where large assemblies of believers enact the stoning of Satan.
 They remind Christians of our own tradition.
 In Revelation, the great dragon is defeated by the blood of the Lamb and the 144,000 men who knew not women, but were marked with the name of the obedient Son and the Father on their foreheads.
 The rule of the Father, the compliance of the Beloved Son, the restoration of a sacred fighting brotherhood in the Church and among the nations.
 Are these not the forms needed to continue our great mission as the Body of Christ -- to evict the Old Serpent, to protect the Virgin-Mother, and to celebrate the Sovereignty of God?